vinhub/fireworks/README.md

 # firename
-Create an animated indepdendence day greeting with fireworks!
+Create your own animated greeting with fireworks and share it with your friends!